reab5555/WhisperCap/README.md

 # WhisperCap
-This is a GUI based tool that uses Whisper model to transcribe video and audio files and create subtitles. it can transcribed even a hour-long files, and it supports many languages and can automatically determine the video or audio file spoken language.
+This is a GUI based tool that uses Whisper model to transcribe video and audio files and create subtitles. it can transcribe even a hour-long files, and it supports many languages and can automatically determine the video or audio file spoken language.

 <p align="left">
   <img src="/speech2text.png" alt="Alt text for image1" width="155"/>